 - You have a Teacher Reference Number (TRN).
 You will receive your TRN when you start your training.
 This unique identifying number remains yours throughout your career.
 You will need it to query anything with the TRA and it will appear on your QTS Certificate, Induction Certificate and Teachers' Pensions and salary records.
 Do you know your TRN?

 - You have a current full 'enhanced' Disclosure & Barring Service (DBS) check.
 Even if you were checked before your teaching practice, a new DBS will probably need to be reapplied for by your school as you may have had a gap in employment during the summer and will have increased responsibility for children.
 Have you provided your school with required evidence for a DBS check?

 And before starting Induction you should also be familiar with:

 - the Teachers' Standards and understand their difference from the QTS Standards

 - the Do's and Don'ts of working with children

-Supply and Newly Qualified Teachers
+Supply and Early Career Teachers

-If the supply placement is planned for a term or more (even part-time) and involves teaching the same class(es), Induction should commence when you begin work at the school.
+If the supply placement is planned for a term or more (even part-time) and involves teaching the same class(es), Induction can and should commence when you begin work at the school.
 The supply could be via an agency or through your own contact with individual schools.
 If the placement involves only day-to-day cover for absent colleagues or PPA cover, this is not suitable for Induction and will not count towards your Induction period.